UK DONOR EGG PROGRAMME FAQ

 Is Shady Grove Fertility part of a sibling donor registry in the US?

-We do not participate in this registry and our programme is anonymous.
+We do not participate in this registry and our programme is deidentified.
 People utilizing this registry are recipients and children, conceived with donor egg or donor sperm, who are aware of who their donor is and are trying to find other people conceived using that same donor.

 Is there a cost to enroll or register to the donor registry?